jon-jacky/Piety/editors/eden.md

 to display editing mode.
 This makes it easy to alternate display editing with commands.

-After typing *^Q* you can type any line address: a line number, a search string, or a special character (like *$* for the last line).
+After typing *^Q* you can type any *ed* line address: a line number, a search string, or a special character (like *$* for the last line).
 Then *eden* will move the cursor to that line and resume display editing.
 Therefore, *^Q* can act as a search command: type *^Q* then */string/* (or *?string?*) to search forward